Special Needs Support Volunteering in Barcelona - Spain

 |2:30 PM||Volunteers with an afternoon or evening shift travel to placement to join local placement staff and begin work on their project.|

-On your free weekends in Spain, visit Gaudi’s unfinished yet still iconic La Sagrada Familia church, catch a football match, try a local paella, sunbathe on an incredible beach or wander the streets of Les Ramblas to Barcelona’s city center.
+On your free weekends in Spain, visit Gaudi’s unfinished yet still iconic La Sagrada Familia church, catch a football match, try a local paella, sunbathe on an incredible beach or wander the streets of Les Ramblas to Barcelona’s city centre.

 Volunteers staying for longer durations, or who wish to travel before or after their program, can visit areas further afield in Spain including; Granada, Valencia, Madrid and many other places.
 Volunteers can make travel arrangements once in Barcelona, with the advice and guidance of our local team.